The after effects of the mortgage crisis are still making their way through the court system – and judges don’t like what they’re seeing.

 If you are being harassed by a lender, contact the law office of Michael H. Schwartz and let us analyze your situation and get debt collectors to stop harassing you.
 For over 30 years, Michael Schwartz has been helping people just like you throughout New York State – including Westchester County, Rockland County, Putnam County, Orange County, Dutchess County, Long Island, the Bronx, Manhattan, Brooklyn, Queens, Staten Island, Nassau County and Suffolk County – restore their financial lives.

 If you have questions about debt relief or need to file for Chapter 7 bankruptcy, Chapter 11 bankruptcy or Chapter 13 bankruptcy, we can help.
-Call the White Plains law office at 800-666-9743 (800-On-My-Side) and speak to Michael H. Schwartz, the experienced New York bankruptcy attorney.
+Call the White Plains law office at 800-666-9743 (800-On-My-Side) and speak to Michael H. Schwartz, the experienced Brooklyn Bankruptcy Attorney.
 Contact us today and let us help you get a new start.